 - Smart and connected devices

-As a thought leader, she served as the chair of the European Commission’s working group that led to the Music Moves Europe program.
+As a thought leader, she chaired the European Commission’s working group that led to the Music Moves Europe program.
 She is a member of the British Literary & Artistic Copyright Association, spoke about AI at ALAI’s last edition in Paris, and taught a course on European and International copyright law at her alma mater, the Faculté Jean Monnet in Paris.